 12. Admin processes: Run admin/management tasks as one-off processes

-Seriously, do we really need to tell software developers to keep production, dev and staging environments as similar as possible, as app factor ten, dev/prod parity, instructs?
+Seriously, do we really need to tell software developers doing Agile based development to keep production, dev and staging environments as similar as possible, as app factor ten, dev/prod parity, instructs?
 Honestly, I can’t ever remember working on a project where the team said ‘hey, let’s make DEV and PROD completely different.
 Like, let’s use MongoDB in DEV, and DB2 in production.’

 App factor one, using one codebase tracked in revision control, hardly seems like a revolutionary concept either, nor does it seem like a principle that any rational, cloud-native software development team would violate.
 Maybe if they were using MSD, the Masochistic Software Development methodology, they might spread their code across GIT, CVS, Clearcase and PVCS, but I can’t see anyone who wasn’t a sadist doing so.